-I must admit I’ve been struggling to start writing the blog this week, I knew I would be discussing the dreaded task of processing expenses and as I’m sure you can imagine the subject hasn’t really stirred my creative juices!
+I must admit I’ve been struggling to start writing the blog this week, I knew I would be discussing the tricky world of expenses and as I’m sure you can imagine the subject hasn’t really stirred my creative juices!

 Do you have an expense policy in place?

 If you do, read it to the point that you have memorised it and can repeat it back to your colleagues because when you are doing their expenses you will find you will get asked about what can and can’t be expensed frequently.
 If you don’t have an expense policy, speak to other assistants and see if there is a common approach to expenses.
 It would be well worth asking your manager if this is something you can put in place, it would be extremely valuable and they should be pleased that you want to save the company money.

 From previous experience processing expenses goes something like this…

 Your boss walks into the office having cleared out their wallet/purse/briefcase the night before.
 They have a load of receipts from all manner of places, both for work-related purposes and personal items.
 They ask you to sort the receipts out for them so that they get some money back.
 They have no idea how much money they’ve spent, where they’ve spent it and when they spent it.
 You have to decipher all of this by looking at the date on the receipt and in their calendar and try to work out what they were doing…